PeterStaev/nativescript-purchase/README.md

 });
 ```

-Before proceeding with buying items you should hook up to the `transactionUpdated` event first.
+Before proceeding with buying items you should hook up to the `transactionUpdated` event.
 This way you will receive information about the transaction state while it is executing and take necessary action when the transaction completes:
 ```typescript
 import { Transaction, TransactionState } from "nativescript-purchase/transaction";
 import * as applicationSettings from "application-settings";